Advanced Standing and Transfer Credit

-Advanced Placement/International Baccalaureate, Cambridge A-Level & Edexcel:
+Advanced Placement, International Baccalaureate, Cambridge A-Level & Edexcel:

-*This list is reviewed each summer and thus subject to change.
+*These lists are reviewed each summer and thus subject to change.

-General Guidelines for Transfer Credit:
+General Guidelines for Transfer Credit

 - Courses taken elsewhere must be taken for a letter grade and students must earn a C (2.00) or above.
 Note: Grade requirements vary depending on department policy.
 Please speak to your AAC Advisor about requirements for transferring in specific courses.